-Engineering controls can fail for several reasons but they can usually be traced back to a human factor.
+Engineering controls can fail for several reasons, but the root cause often traces back to human factors.
 In order to have the correct engineering controls you must have completed a comprehensive risk assessment.
-This assessment should be done even before you purchase a piece of equipment for your facility.
-Equipment should be purchased and installed according to the risk assessment.
+You should complete this assessment even before purchasing equipment for your facility.
+Base all equipment purchases and installations on the findings of the risk assessment.

 Maintenance in engineering controls